ringgarevanka/termux-setup/README.md

 ### Immediate Steps
 1. Restart Termux to apply all configurations
-2. Test system information display with `fastfetch`
+2. Test fastfetch display with `fastfetch`
 3. Verify aliases functionality with `alias` command
 4. Launch desktop environment if installed